 4. Addiction treatment programs are less helpful.

-Trauma symptoms often interfere with the ability to experience the full benefit of treatment for substance abuse.(3) Some of these trauma symptoms include high levels of anxiety and panic, nightmares, difficulty feeling safe in groups, feeling overwhelmed in new situations, fears of giving up control, easily triggered emotions of fear, shame, or anger as well as patterns of withdrawing or shutting down when overwhelmed.
+Trauma symptoms often interfere with the ability to experience the full benefit of treatment for SUD.(3) Some of these trauma symptoms include high levels of anxiety and panic, nightmares, difficulty feeling safe in groups, feeling overwhelmed in new situations, fears of giving up control, easily triggered emotions of fear, shame, or anger as well as patterns of withdrawing or shutting down when overwhelmed.

 Many common trauma symptoms make it difficult to participate fully in a treatment program.